alanphys/LinaQA/readme.txt

 7) Release notes
 These detail new or changed functionality in LinaQA.
 Please see the History for bug fixes

+Version 0.05
+Images are now handled internally uncompressed.
+Saving an image will save it uncompressed.
+The entire dataset may be saved.

 Version 0.04
 Implement QuartDVT phantom.
 Enable directory/file load from command line.
 Fix DICOM tag insert, delete and edit for nested tags.
 Note: Only tags can be inserted and deleted, not sequences.